 Recognising the impact of COVID-19 on young people the council proposes to increase its investment in youth activity.
 In total council investment will increase from £290,000 pa to £405,000 pa across this fund.
-Given the ambitious nature of the proposal, external funders have agreed to match fund the council's investment for the first two years.
+Given the ambitious nature of the proposal and the commitment to youth voice, the National Lottery Community Fund have agreed to match fund the council's investment for the first two years with £150,000 per year.
 In total we will invest £555,000 pa across the Rapid Response Fund and the Youth Fund - a 90% increase.